SiskonEmilia/UglyGridWorld/Section 2/Part2/Short Answer.md

 1. Can the path a BoxBug travels ever change?
 Why or why not?

-    Yes.
+    **Answer:** Yes.
 If it cannot move in some cases, the path of its travelling might change.

     ```java
     // @file: projects/boxBug/BoxBug.java